★ Ultimate guide to sms marketing ★

 In a user poll, you broadcast a question to your existing subscribers to gauge their opinion on your product.
 The key difference between a user poll and a text-to-vote campaign is that a user poll is sent to existing subscribers, whereas new users sign up to vote on text-to-vote campaigns.

-In a text-to-win campaign, customers text an SMS short code to enter into a sweepstakes or other contest.
+In a text-to-win campaign, customers text an SMS short code to enter a sweepstakes or other contest.
 Again, customers wouldn’t normally expect to receive ongoing updates after enrolling in a contest, so be sure to include a disclaimer if you plan to contact them again.

 Now that we’ve covered some of the basics of text marketing, let’s look at ways to acquire mobile phone numbers.